renekreijveld/macOS_PHP_local_development/README.md

 Regular updates will be published in this repository.
 Follow these <a href="../../blob/main/update.md">update instructions</a> to update your local scripts.

+If you really **dislike working on the commandline** in a terminal, then this tool is not for you.
+But if you are comfortable with the commandline, then this tool will give you a powerfull local PHP development environment.

-If you like this tool, please consider <a href="https://renekreijveld.nl/donate" target="_blank">a donation</a> to support further development.
+Do you like and use this tool?
+Please consider <a href="https://renekreijveld.nl/donate" target="_blank">a donation</a> to support further development.